VINCIE: Unlocking In-context Image Editing from Video: Experiments

 \subsection{Multi-Turn Session Image Editing Benchmark}

-Existing benchmarks~\cite{zhang2023magicbrush, basu2023editval, sheynin2024emu}, such as MagicBrush~\cite{zhang2023magicbrush}, are constrained to basic editing operations, such as addition, replacement, removal, attribute modification, and background changes, and thus fall short of meeting practical user needs.
+Existing benchmarks~\citep{zhang2023magicbrush, basu2023editval, sheynin2024emu}, such as MagicBrush~\citep{zhang2023magicbrush}, are constrained to basic editing operations, such as addition, replacement, removal, attribute modification, and background changes, and thus fall short of meeting practical user needs.
 Moreover, MagicBrush supports only up to three editing turns per session, with each turn treated in isolation, further diverging from real-world editing workflows.
-To address these limitations,

-we propose \textbf{MSE-Bench} (Multi-turn Session image Editing Benchmark), which comprises 100 test instances, each featuring a coherent five-turn editing session.
+To address these limitations, we propose \textbf{MSE-Bench} (Multi-turn Session image Editing Benchmark), which comprises 100 test instances, each featuring a coherent five-turn editing session.
 MSE-Bench \textit{expands the range of editing categories} to include more complex and realistic scenarios such as posture adjustment, object interaction, and camera view changes, as shown in Fig.~\ref{fig:bench_category}.
-To better reflect user intent and practical applications, we also incorporate \textit{aesthetic} considerations into the construction of each editing instruction, encouraging progressive visual enhancement across turns.
-We show two examples in Fig.~\ref{fig:bench_case}.
+To better reflect user intent and practical applications, we also incorporate \textit{aesthetic} considerations into the construction, encouraging progressive visual enhancement across turns.

 For each editing instruction, multiple generated images may satisfy the user's request.
 Consequently, our benchmark does not provide ground-truth images.
 Instead, we use GPT-4o to evaluate whether the generated image successfully follows the instructions and remains consistent with the input image.
-The final score for each turn is computed by averaging the corresponding success rates across all samples.
+The final score for each turn is computed by averaging the success rates across all samples.